dustinpfister/blog_posts/_posts/python-standard-library-re.md

 So in this section I will be getting to a basic example of the regular expression library, but first lets take a look at some simple examples first.

 ### 1.1 - The in operator

+First off there is the in operator that is a quick and easy way to just find out of a substring is in a string.
+I just start off an expression with the substring to look for, then the in operator, and then the string that I want to look in.
+If the substring is in the string that I am looking into then the expression will evaluate to true, if not then false.

 ```python
 a='so abc is easy as abc'